-Needless to say, in 2020, content marketing is still on the rise, and it's hardly going to change any time soon.
+Needless to say, content marketing is still on the rise, and it's hardly going to change any time soon.
 Although guest blogging requires time and effort, it will definitely pay off with links, visibility, a new audience, and relevant traffic.
 But first and foremost, quality guest blogging starts with searching for relevant opportunities.
 And with LinkAssistant on your side, this task can be accomplished in almost no time at all— just pick a search method.

 Since we're talking about local link building here, it's only right to hunt for some local blogs.
 To do that, we need to set up a custom search engine so that the tool only collects blogs in your geographical area.